-Iceland is home to glaciers, glacial rivers, volcanoes (mostly dormant, and some active), hot springs, geysers, and underwater volcanoes.
+Iceland is home to glaciers, glacial rivers, hot springs, geysers, volcanoes (mostly dormant, and some active), and underwater volcanoes.
 This region of the mid-Atlantic ridge has frequent active seismic activity to this day.

 Here are the Green City Solutions Reykjavik best exemplifies:

-- Renewable Energy - Reykjavik produces enough renewable energy to supply power to all of the residents of the city in a clean, environmentally friendly, and cost-effective manner.
+- - Renewable Energy - Reykjavik produces enough renewable energy to supply power to all of the residents of the city in a clean, environmentally friendly, and cost-effective manner.

-- Renewable energy production also presents a great boost to the local economy of Reykjavik.
+- - Renewable energy production also presents a great boost to the local economy of Reykjavik.

-- A Municipal Plan; including environmental conservation and a land-use plan; prioritizing green spaces and sustainable public transit - The City of Reykjavik has developed a Municipal Plan for sustainable development to 2030.
-The Reykjavik Municipal Plan 2010-2030 includes: a Sustainable Planning Policy, a plan to maintain Reykjavik as an internationally leading green city, details for the Planning of City Districts, a Neighborhood Plan, and an Environmental Impact Assessment.
+- - A Sustainability Municipal Plan; including environmental conservation and a land-use plan; prioritizing green spaces and sustainable public transit.
+The City of Reykjavik has developed a Municipal Plan for sustainable development to 2030.
+The Reykjavik Municipal Plan 2010-2030 includes a Sustainable Planning Policy, a plan to maintain Reykjavik as an internationally leading green city, details for the Planning of City Districts, a Neighborhood Plan, and an Environmental Impact Assessment.

-The Icelandic capital of Reykjavik is aiming to become carbon neutral by 2040 by imposing strict limits on urban sprawl and improving the efficiency of public transport, according to [the Reykjavik City Municipal Plan] unveiled by the city’s mayor.
+"The Icelandic capital of Reykjavik is aiming to become carbon neutral by 2040 by imposing strict limits on urban sprawl and improving the efficiency of public transport, according to [the Reykjavik City Municipal Plan] unveiled by the city’s mayor.

 The plan includes several measures to achieve the target, with promises to mandate the green emphasis in all of the city’s operations.
 For example, one goal is to ensure all vehicles in the City of Reykjavik are powered by green energy by 2040, including both public and private transportation.